 Genetics

-You may have inherited the cause of your swollen uvula from one or both of your parents.
+Maybe you inherited the cause of your swollen uvula from one or both of your parents.
 Hereditary angioedema (HAE) is a rare disorder that causes fluid to collect around the blood vessels and stop the flow of lymph fluid in your body.
-This makes tissues swell.
-If you have this rare condition, it's likely other parts of your body would also swell, including your hands, feet, eyelids, lips, and genital area.
+This can make your tissues swell.
+If you have this, it's likely other parts of your body also swell, including your hands, feet, eyelids, lips, and genital area.

-Your doctor will need to give you a blood test to confirm a diagnosis of HAE.
-There's no cure, but medication can help prevent attacks.
+Your doctor will give you a blood test to confirm a diagnosis of HAE.
+There's no cure, but meds can help prevent attacks.

 Home Remedies for a Swollen Uvula